 Most of us have old electronics and gadgets lying around the house or sitting in a box in the garage.
 Whether they’re broken or just outdated, it’s hard to decide what to do with them — and some people end up throwing them in the trash.
-According to the EPA, only 8% of cell phones were collected for recycling in 2009; the rest ended up at the dump.
-Thankfully, there are a number of options for you to recycle electronics and gadgets.
+Thankfully, there are a number of options and ways to recycle your electronics and gadgets.
 Many programs will even offer you cash for cell phones, e-readers, and digital cameras.

 1. Look to the Manufacturer